Sugar Rush Peach Peppers – Everything About Them

 Sugar Rush Peach Pepper Scoville Scale & Heat

-From a subjective point of view, these peppers have very similar heat to a strong cayenne pepper.
-To put it simply, the sugar rush peach is a fairly hot pepper.
+From a subjective point of view, these peppers have very similar heat to a particularly spicy serrano pepper.
+To put it simply, the sugar rush peach is a medium-hot pepper.
+This makes them the perfect base for making sugar rush pepper hot sauce.

 Growing Sugar Rush peppers is similar to growing other spicy chili varieties.
 You’ll start your seeds early indoors, fertilize and water for several weeks, migrate them outside after the threat of frost is gone, and keep them happy with full sun and nutrients throughout the season.